spe-uob/2020-HealthcareLakeAPI/README.md

-# HealthcareDataLakeAPI
+# HealthcareLakeAPI

-This is a pluggable component for data ingestion into the [HealthcareDataLake](https://github.com/spe-uob/HealthcareDataLake).
+This is a pluggable component for data ingestion into the [HealthcareLake](https://github.com/spe-uob/HealthcareLake).
 It accepts new FHIR records as a `POST` request.
+Full usage instructions are maintained [here](https://joekendal.gitbook.io/healthcare-data-lake/api/usage).

 ## Usage